NBISweden/development-guidelines/README.md

     * Local read-protected files, possibly located outside of the Git repository file structure to avoid accidental inclusion as part of the repository,
-    * Environment variables,
+    * Environment variables, or
-    * or some sort of secured (possibly remote) storage.
+    * Some sort of secured (possibly remote) storage.
 * The documentation (`README`/`INSTALL`, whichever is most appropriate) should mention how to instantiate those variables/files, etc.